EwenG/muance/README.md

 ### Virtual node API

-The following functions can be used during a patching pass on the virtual DOM, in order to retrieve informations about a virtual node.
+The following functions can be used to retrieve informations about a virtual node.
-They expect the current virtual node, which is bound to the `muance.core/*vnode*` var.
+They expect the current virtual node, which is bound to the `muance.core/*vnode*` var when patching the virtual DOM.
  - `(muance.core/component-name vnode)`: Returns the fully qualified name of the node's component, as a string.
 This may be useful for logging.

  ```